shoark7/shoark7.github.io/_posts/Programming/Algorithm/2019-04-16-get-longest-palindromes-in-string.md

 ![Example of a get longest palindrome](/assets/img/algorithm/longest-palindromes.png)

 As you can see, somebody emphasizes importance of levelness of the ground for multi-pulpose radars.
 His words are given as a string.
-And **we have a function named '_get\_longest\_palindromes_' and this function returns longest palindromes.** This sentence have two longest palindromes and they're 'level' and 'radar'.
+And **we have a function named '_get\_longest\_palindromes_' and this function returns longest palindromes.** This sentence has two longest palindromes and they're 'level' and 'radar'.
 They're both 5 chars long.
 So the returned list has two items inside.

 And **if a string has no palindromes(like 'abc'), it returns a list of all characters(['a', 'b', 'c']) cause a character of one length is a palindrome technically.
 If an empty string('') is given, we return a list of an empty string([\'\']).**